List of entertainment events at the SM Mall of Asia complex

 Twice performing at the arena on June 29, 2019, for their Twicelights World Tour.

 After years of performing at the Smart Araneta Coliseum in the 2010s, Planetshakers performs at the SM Mall of Asia Arena for the first time in September 2022.

 Planetshakers performs "I Know You Can" on the second day of their Show Me Your Glory Tour on July 22, 2023, at the Arena.

 Niki performing at the SM Mall of Asia Arena on September 13, 2023, for the Nicole World Tour.
 Niki was the first Indonesian artist to perform at the arena.

 Regine Velasquez performing at the SM Mall of Asia Arena on April 19, 2024, for Regine Rocks: The Repeat.

 Itzy performing at the arena on August 3, 2024, for their Born to Be World Tour.

 Cigarettes After Sex performing at the SM Mall of Asia Arena on January 14, 2025, as part of the X's World Tour.

 Keshi performing at the arena on March 4, 2025, during his Requiem Tour.

 J-Hope's Hope on the Stage at the SM Mall of Asia Arena on April 12, 2025.

 Planetboom's Aimee Evans-Walker performs "Jesus Forever" Returned After 6 Years at the SM Mall of Asia Arena.

 Planetshakers' Samantha Evans (along with Noah Walker) performing their Abundance Tour at the arena on July 26, 2025.

 Le Sserafim during their Easy Crazy Hot Tour at the arena on August 2, 2025.

 Mariah Carey performing at the SM Mall of Asia Arena on October 14, 2025, as part of The Celebration of Mimi.

+Daniel Caesar performing at the SM Mall of Asia Arena on May 19, 2026, as part of the Son of Spergy Tour.

+Laufey performing at the SM Mall of Asia Arena on May 26, 2026, as part of her A Matter of Time Tour.
+Laufey was the first Icelandic artist to perform at the arena.

+Mitski performing at the SM Mall of Asia Arena on July 14, 2026, as part of her Nothing's About to Happen to Me Live 2026 tour.

+Pastors Sam Evans and Joth Hunt of Planetshakers performing "Speak to Mountains" on July 18, 2026, at the SM Mall of Asia Arena.

 This is a list of notable entertainers who have performed within the SM Mall of Asia complex in Pasay, Metro Manila, Philippines, either at the SM Mall of Asia Arena, the Mall of Asia concert grounds, or the SMX Convention Center Manila.
+The list also includes future scheduled performances at those venues.